NATIONAL OPIOID AND SUBSTANCE AWARENESS DAY

 - To discuss the impact that the Covid-19 pandemic has had on substance misuse and what can be done.

 - To give participants and their loved ones a clear picture of whether the behaviors and symptoms that they or their loved ones have been exhibiting may be indicative of substance misuse/disorder.
 The free, anonymous online screenings provide a quick, simple, and easy way to do this.

 - To provide participants an opportunity to learn from persons with lived experience about the steps in the recovery process and understand the impact of the disorder on a family.

 - To connect at-risk participants with quality treatment options in their local community through the SAMHSA Treatment Locator.

 WHAT WILL THE AWARENESS EVENT OFFER?

 - A free town hall with up-to-date information about substance use disorder, hosted and moderated by experts in the field.
 A link to the webinar will be provided.
-There will be an opportunity for the public to ask questions.
 The Town Hall will be recorded and subsequently available for online viewing.

 - An anonymous, free, online screening tool for substance use disorder.